xuri/excelize-doc/en/workbook.md

 ```

 Note that the excelize just support decrypt and not support encrypt currently, the spreadsheet saved by [`Save()`](workbook.md#Save) and [`SaveAs()`](workbook.md#SaveAs) will be without password unprotected.

+`UnzipSizeLimit` specified the unzip size limit in bytes on open the spreadsheet, the default size limit is 16GB.

 ## Open data stream {#OpenReader}